Emergency contact information

 Listen to the local news and to the emergency services who will advise if evacuation is necessary.

 Do not walk, swim or drive in flood water.
 Floods can be fatal - six inches of fast flowing water can knock you over and two feet of water will float your car.
 Manhole covers may have come off as well as other hazards you can’t see.

-For practical information on dealing with the aftermath of a flood, see After a flood.
+For practical information on dealing with the aftermath of a flood, see our After a flood webpage.